Jherlil/keywin/README.md

 This program was originally developed on Linux.
 A simple MinGW build is provided for Windows users so it can run natively without WSL.
 Install the "MSYS2 MinGW" toolchain and then run `make` from the MSYS2 shell.
-Ensure the OpenCL SDK and Pthreads libraries are installed.
+If an OpenCL runtime is not present the program now falls back to pure CPU mode, but installing the OpenCL SDK and drivers is recommended for best performance.

 Please install on your system